 The AFM does not issue separate public announcements of these notifications.
-It does, however, keep a public register of all notifications under the Dutch Financial Markets Supervision Act on its website www.afm.nl.
+It does, however, keep a public register of all notifications under the Market Abuse Regulation on its website.
 Third parties can request to be notified automatically by e-mail of changes to the public register in relation to a particular company's shares or a particular notifying party.